stcarrez/ada-awa/awa/docs/Installation.md

 ### Windows

-For Windows, the installation is a little bit more complex and manual.
-You may either download the files from MySQL and SQLite download sites or you may use the files provided by Ada Database Objects in the `win32` directory.

 It is recommended to use msys2 available at https://www.msys2.org/ and use the `pacman` command to install the required packages.